mirmik/zencad/README.md

 Installation
 ------------
 ### Common:
-Zencad needs *pyocct* and *opencascade core*(OCCT).
+Zencad needs *pythonocc* and *opencascade core*(OCCT).
 After first launch (type `zencad` or `python3 -m zencad` commands) library instalation utility will started.
-You can use it for *pyocc* and *OCCT* installation.
+You can use it for *pythonocc* and *OCCT* installation.
 Also you can install libraries manualy.
 ```
 apt install qt5-default
 python3 -m pip install zencad[gui]